islaytitans/alien/docs/src/GM/hopeslastday.md

 - Unless stated otherwise, any door inside the South Wing can be opened by a simple push of a button next to it (no action).
 Locking (or unlocking, unless sealed) a door is a quick action.
-- Sealing Doors: A door can be electronically sealed with a COMTECH roll (full action) Opening such a sealed door requires a similar COMTECH roll (except for the person who sealed the door).
+- **Sealing Doors**: A door can be electronically sealed with a COMTECH roll (full action) Opening such a sealed door requires a similar COMTECH roll (except for the person who sealed the door).
 A door can also be sealed manually by using a cutting torch – this requires a HEAVY MACHINERY roll (full action).
-- Breaching Doors: A locked or sealed door or hatch can be breached by close combat attacks (full action) with +2 dice.
+- **Breaching Doors**: A locked or sealed door or hatch can be breached by close combat attacks (full action) with +2 dice.
 Unless stated otherwise, a door has armor level 2 and breaks after 10 points of damage.
 A locked door can also be opened by a cutting torch or a maintenance jack and a HEAVY MACHINERY roll (full action).
 A breached door cannot be locked again.
-- Xenomorphs: Larger Xenomorphs (Drones but not Facehuggers or Chestbursters) can break down doors.
+- **Xenomorphs**: Larger Xenomorphs (Drones but not Facehuggers or Chestbursters) can break down doors.
 They use their Headbite attack (nine dice, base damage 2, armor piercing) to do this.
-- Barricades: The main doors to the Central Unit and the East Wing, on both levels, are barricaded from the inside with heavy equipment and can only be opened after a shift of work and a HEAVY MACHINERY roll.
+- **Barricades**: The main doors to the Central Unit and the East Wing, on both levels, are barricaded from the inside with heavy equipment and can only be opened after a shift of work and a HEAVY MACHINERY roll.
 The Xenomorphs will breach these barricades at the end of the adventure (see Final Horrors on page 14).

 ### Stairway & Elevator

 - There is one stairway and one freight elevator in the South Wing, as indicated on the map.
 - The stairway allows movement between the two levels (one move in stealth mode, quick action in combat) as well as down to the multiple sublevels below.
 However, the stairways down end in barricades as per above.
-- The freight elevator is damaged and stuck on level 1.
+- **Freight elevator** is damaged and stuck on level 1.
 It can be repaired with a successful HEAVY MACHINERY roll and a stretch of work and will then carry up to six people between the floors in one round (quick action to operate).
 It’s also possible to climb the shaft (one move in stealth mode, full action in combat), but that requires a MOBILITY roll with failure causing a fall of D3+1 meters.

 ### Air Ducts

 - There are air ducts throughout the South Wing, marked on the map including access points.
 At four points, marked A, B, C and D, there are vertical ducts allowing movement between level 1 and 2 (one move in stealth mode, quick action in combat).
 The air ducts are crawlspaces as per the rules on page 9 in the Rules booklet.
-- Sealing Access Points: An access point can be sealed shut with a cutting torch by making a HEAVY MACHINERY roll (full action).
+- **Sealing Access Points**: An access point can be sealed shut with a cutting torch by making a HEAVY MACHINERY roll (full action).
 A sealed access point has armor level 2 and breaks after 8 points of damage.
-- Central Unit: The air ducts leading off the map to the Central Unit of the map (one on each level) are the way the Xenomorphs move in and out of the South Wing.
+- **Central Unit**: The air ducts leading off the map to the Central Unit of the map (one on each level) are the way the Xenomorphs move in and out of the South Wing.
 Any PC trying to come this way will face one or more Drones lurking here, effectively blocking the way.

 ## Level 1